hltdev8642/truck2jbeam/README.md

 - Check DAE file structure and validity
 - Verify mesh name mappings are correct
 - Ensure output directory permissions

+**Mesh conversion and orientation issues**
+- Install Ogre3D tools for best results: `OgreMeshUpgrader.exe` and `OgreXMLConverter.exe`
+- Check that meshes appear in correct positions in BeamNG.drive
+- Verify coordinate transformation is working (RoR Y→BeamNG Z, RoR Z→BeamNG Y)
+- Ensure DAE files include complete material and UV information
+- For incorrect orientations, check that Z-up axis is set in DAE files
+- If meshes are missing textures, verify material library is included in DAE output

 ### Getting Help
 1. Run with `--verbose` for detailed output